Discover the Wild Side of Puerto Rico

 Mammals

 All land mammals that are here came with the humans (except bats that flew here).
 Mongoose were brought to control the snakes, mice & rats came on the sailing ships.
 Then, all the domesticated animals like horses, cows, dogs, cats were brought over time.
 There are some research monkeys have escaped from a lab in the south-west that are destroying food crops.
-PR does have in the waters surrounding it a variety of sea mammals, like dolphins, manati and whales.
+PR does have in the waters surrounding it a variety of sea mammals, like dolphins, manatee and whales.

 For More Info